|

 seventh player in as many seasons to lead Carolina

+in rushing.
 The last man to lead the

 Panthers in rushing in back-to-back seasons was